CyVerse-learning-materials/foss-2019/Data_management/overview.rst

 discovered, understood, or effectively used.

  - Organize your data for publication.
 Before you can describe your data, you must decide how to organize them.
 This should be planned before hand, so that data organization is a minimal task at the time of publication.
-- Thoroughly describe:
+- Thoroughly describe
    - the dataset (e.g., name of dataset, list of files, date(s) created or modified, related datasets)
    - the people and organizations involved in data collection (e.g., authors, affiliations, sponsor)
       - Go get an `ORCID <https://orcid.org/>`_ if you don't have one.
    - the scientific context (reason for collecting the data, how they were collected, equipment and software used to generate the data, conditions during data collection, spatial and temporal resolution)
-   - the data themselves:
+   - the data themselves
       - how each measurement was produced
       - units
       - format